ben-eb/gulp-csso/README.md

 ### csso(false) *or* csso()

 The default is to use structure minimization for maximum compression.
+See [the CSSO description](http://bem.info/tools/optimizers/csso/description/) for more information.

 ### csso(true)